- Home

 Service Insights

-On the basis of service segment, the market is classified into bioanalysis and DMPK studies, toxicology testing, compound management, chemistry, safety pharmacology, and others.
-The toxicology testing segment accounted for the largest revenue share in the preclinical CRO industry of 22.45% in 2024.
-The growth of the segment is due to the increasing demand for comprehensive safety evaluations of drug candidates before entering clinical trials.
-Rising regulatory scrutiny from agencies such as the U.S. FDA, EMA, and PMDA has made toxicology studies a mandatory and resource-intensive step in the development pipeline, covering acute, sub-chronic, chronic, reproductive, developmental, and genotoxicity assessments.
+On the basis of service, the toxicology testing segment accounted for the largest revenue share of 25.5% in the preclinical CRO industry in 2025.
+The segment's growth is driven by increasing demand for comprehensive safety evaluations of drug candidates before entering clinical trials.
+Moreover, rising regulatory scrutiny from agencies such as the U.S. FDA, EMA, and PMDA has made toxicology studies a mandatory, resource-intensive step in the development pipeline, encompassing acute, sub-chronic, chronic, reproductive, developmental, and genotoxicity assessments.

 Regional Insights